Jobs bill may get workers back to work

 Additional employment measures

 House members are currently formulating several more jobs bills, and Senate Democratic leaders are focusing on employment initiatives for small businesses.
-The House recently passed a bill that would extend the deadline to apply for extended unemployment benefits by one month, through May 5, and is considering a $140 billion bill that would extend the deadline until the end of 2010.
+The House recently passed a bill that would extend the deadline to request extended unemployment benefits by one month, through May 5, and is considering a $140 billion bill that would extend the deadline until the end of 2010.
 Hopefully, lots of unemployed people will be back to work by then and doing so well they’ll have money to lend.